chaos-polymtl/lethe/doc/source/theory/unresolved_cfd-dem/unresolved_cfd-dem.rst

 The Quadrature Centered Method
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-It is an analytical method which decouples the averaging volume from the mesh cells.
+It is an analytical method that decouples the averaging volume from the mesh cells.
 It constructs an averaging sphere centered at each quadrature point in a given cell, and it calculates the void fraction directly in the averaging volume at the quadrature point.
 Since the sphere-sphere (particle-averaging sphere) intersection is analytically easier to calculate than sphere-polyhedron (particle-mesh cell), this method is less expensive than other analytical methods as the intersection does not involve the calculation of trigonometric functions at each CFD time step.
 The advantage of this method is that the void fraction varies within a cell.
 Additionally, particles in neighboring cells can affect the void fraction of the current cell.
 This allows the method to be continuous in both space and time.
-This is advantageous specially in solid-liquid systems where the term :math:`\rho_f \frac{\partial \epsilon_f}{\partial t}` of the continuity equation is very stiff and unstable when there exist even small discontinuities in the void fraction and where it explodes when :math:`\Delta t_{CFD} \to 0`.
+This is advantageous, especially in solid-liquid systems where the term :math:`\rho_f \frac{\partial \epsilon_f}{\partial t}` of the continuity equation is very stiff and unstable, when there exist even small discontinuities in the void fraction, and where it explodes when :math:`\Delta t_{CFD} \to 0`.

 An averaging volume sphere is constructed around each quadrature point.
 All particles lying in the sphere will contribute to the void fraction value of this quadrature point.
 Therefore, a cell will be affected by the particles lying in it and in its neighboring cells.